Optimization over Geodesics for Exact Principal Geodesic Analysis: Optimization over Geodesics

-In this section, we aim at developing an initial value problem (IVPs) describing the differential of the exponential map and Jacobi fields, and, in addition, we will differentiate the IVPs a second time and thereby create the tools needed for the PGA algorithms presented in the next section.
-The basic strategy is simple: we differentiate the systems of section~\ref{sec:geodesic-systems} and use the resulting IVPs.

-It is a well-known fact that IVPs satisfying natural properties are differentiable with respect to their initial values \cite[Chap.
+Equation \eqref{eq:pga-cost} and \eqref{eq:proj-cost} defining PGA are examples of optimization problems over geodesics that in those cases are represented by their starting point $\mu$ and initial velocity $v$.
+More generally, we here consider problems

+where $F:M\rightarrow\RR$ is a function defining the cost of the geodesic $\Exp_q tv$ here at time $t=1$.\footnote{Even more generally, $F$ can be a function of the entire curve $\Exp_q tv$, $t\in\RR$ instead of just for the point $\Exp_q tv$, $t=1$ Note that for PGA, the initial velocity is in addition constrained to subspaces of $T_q M$.}.
+In order to iteratively solve optimization problems of the form \eqref{eq:geo-optim}, we will need derivatives of $\Exp_q v$ since $d F(\Exp_q v)=d_yF\,d \Exp_q v$ with $y=\Exp_q v$.
+Thus, we wish to compute the differential of $\Exp_q v $ with respect to initial point $q$ and initial velocity $v$.
+Since \eqref{eq:pga-cost} is a function of the projection $\pi_S$ given by \eqref{eq:proj-cost}, we will later see that we need the second order differential of $\Exp$ as well.

+Only in specific cases where explicit expressions for geodesics are available can the above mention differentials be derived in closed form.
+Instead, for general manifolds, the ODEs \eqref{eq:param-geo} and \eqref{sys:impl-geo} describing geodesics can be differentiated giving systems that can be numerically integrated to provide the differentials.
+This approach relies on the fact that sufficiently smooth initial value problems (IVPs) are differentiable with respect to their initial values, see e.g. \cite[Chap.
 I.14]{hairer_solving_2008}.
-The important contribution of this section is the explicit expressions for the differentiated systems that allow numerical integration and, in particular for the case of implicitly represented manifolds, are not straightforward to derive.
-To the best of our knowledge, no IVP describing the differential of the exponential map and Jacobi fields has previously been available in the implicit case; the IVP \eqref{sys:JI} remedies this situation.
-As previously noted, the ODE \eqref{sys:jacobi} describes Jacobi fields in the parameterized case but the expressions in parameter space are complicated.
-Therefore, we derive the IVP \eqref{sys:JP} below, which we find simpler to work with for the applications of this paper.

-The presence of the generalized inverse in system \eqref{sys:impl-geo} proves to be the main source of complexity for the implicit case.
-We handle the differentiation of this system using the following result of Decell: \begin{theorem}[\cite{decell_derivative_1974}] Let $A_s$ and its generalized inverse $A_s^\dagger$ be differentiable $s$-dependent matrices.
-Then $\df{(A_s^\dagger)}{s} = \Lambda(A_s,\df{A_s}{s})$ where
+We will here derive explicit expressions for IVPs describing the differential of the exponential map and Jacobi fields.
+In addition, we will differentiate the IVPs a second time.
+The concrete expressions will allow the IVPs to be used for iterative optimization of problems on the form \eqref{eq:geo-optim}.
+In particular, they will be used for the exact PGA algorithm presented in the next section.
+The basic strategy is simple: we differentiate the geodesic systems of Section~\ref{sec:geodesic-systems}.
+Though the resulting equations are notationally complex, their derivation is in principle just repeated application of the chain and product rules for differentiation.
+MATLAB code for numerical integration of the systems is available at \url{http://image.diku.dk/sommer}.

+Since the geodesic equations \eqref{sys:impl-geo} contain the generalized inverse of the Jacobian matrix $DF$, we will use the following formula for derivatives of generalized inverses.
+When an $n\times m$ matrix $A_s$ depends on a parameter $s$ and has full rank $n$, and if its generalized inverse $A_s^\dagger$ is differentiable, then the derivative $\df{(A_s^\dagger)}{s}$ is given by